Chiquihuite cave: Controversy

 Scholars disagree over the significance of the excavations at Chiquihuite Cave.
-In 2021, a team of researchers headed by Dr. James Chatters of Central Washington University concluded that if the dating of the Chiquihuite site were accurate, the population present would have had to have been completely invisible to genetic studies and contributed no genes to ancestral Native Americans.
+In 2021, a team of researchers headed by James Chatters of Central Washington University concluded that if the dating of the Chiquihuite site were accurate, the population present would have had to have been completely invisible to genetic studies and contributed no genes to ancestral Native Americans.
 Additionally, the potential artifacts were called into question, with the researchers suggesting that they are likely geofacts created as the result of natural processes.
-He found that the slope of limestone pointing towards the mouth of the Cave could have caused a natural deposit of stone, which would be naturally flaked during the fall, to appear like artifacts.
-Furthermore, Dr. Ardelean’s data indicates that limestone could have been produced from the cave wall.
-Dr. Chatters also believes that blade cores and tertiary flakes would be found near the site if the tools were created by human flaking.
-Dr. Kurt Rademaker, another member of the team, found the images of the proposed tools to lack chipping around the edge which is usually common on stone tools.
+He found that the slope of limestone pointing towards the mouth of the cave could have caused a natural deposit of stone, which would be naturally flaked during the fall, to appear like artifacts.
+Furthermore, Ardelean's data indicates that limestone could have been produced from the cave wall.
+Chatters also believes that blade cores and tertiary flakes would be found near the site if the tools were created by human flaking.
+Kurt Rademaker, another member of the team, found the images of the proposed tools to lack chipping around the edge which is usually common on stone tools.